niuware/mui-rte/README.md

 You can define autocomplete strategies to present suggested content lists based on the text input.
 Just set your trigger character, add some search keys and the content to insert and the editor will do everything for you.
 You can navigate through suggestions using the keyboard arrows and finally press 'Enter' to insert your content into the editor.

-### Emoji strategy example
+### Simple strategy example

-This is a simple example to present emoji suggestions when the user start typing a text like ':face', ':joy', or ':grin':
+This is an example to show emoji suggestions when the user start typing a text like ':face', ':joy', or ':grin':

 ```js
 import MUIRichTextEditor from 'mui-rte'